 Australia, like most other countries, makes a distinction between a cosmetics and therapeutic goods.
 Cosmetics are applied to the skin and their chief function is to affect its appearance – they are not expected to affect the physiology of the person using them.
 Products shown to have physiological effects are classified as therapeutic goods (under the Federal Therapeutics Goods Act) and treated more rigorously as drugs.

-Legally, manufacturers are required to list the ingredients for cosmetics (except for samplers and testers) on the product or packaging, whereas, therapeutic goods only need to state the ‘active ingredients’.
+In Australia, manufacturers are required to list the ingredients for cosmetics (except for samplers and testers) on the product or packaging, whereas, therapeutic goods only need to state the ‘active ingredients’.

-Sunscreens are recognised active ingredients and their inclusion makes the moisturiser a therapeutic good rather than a cosmetic.
+Australian law recognises sunscreens as active ingredients and their inclusion makes the moisturiser a therapeutic good rather than a cosmetic.
 Olay is therefore only required to list the active ingredients on the product or packaging, which they do.
 They have also listed the preservatives used, along with an appropriate warning, as they can irritate the eyes.

 Homosalate 8% w/w

 This has reduced the information provided to the consumer.
 Olay does include a full ingredients list on one of their websites but only for the American product, which differs in formulation from the one sold in Australia.

 Olay makes two main claims for Complete Defence.